bluesky/bluesky/doc/source/plans.rst

 .. code-block:: python

     from bluesky.plans import scan
-    from bluesky.examples import det1, det2, motor
+    from bluesky.examples import det, motor

-    def master_plan():
+    def scan_varying_density():
         "Run a scan several times, changing the step size each time." for num in range(5, 10):
-            # With each iteration, take more densely-spaced readings.
+            # Scan motor from -1 to 1, sampling more densely in each
+            # iteration.
-            yield from scan([det1, det2], motor, 1, 5, num)
+            yield from scan([det], motor, -1, 1, num)

 Setting Devices to a Set Point
 ++++++++++++++++++++++++++++++